Examining ancient Jewish interpretations

 Learn more about ancient interpretations of Lot’s character in Dan Rickett’s Biblical Views column “Safeguarding Abraham,” published in the January/February 2019 issue of Biblical Archaeology Review.

-A version of this post first appeared in Daily Science Fiction in February, 2019
+A version of this post first appeared in Bible History Daily in February, 2019.

 Sign up to receive our email newsletter and never miss an update.